Hiking The Strawberry Peak Loop Trail

 The trailhead is at 3,500 feet and the summit of Strawberry Peak is 6,000 feet.
 There are numerous switchbacks along the way up that are not shown on the map.

-Overall, Strawberry Peak Loop Trail is the 13th most popular hiking trail of all 88 hikes in California.
+Overall, Strawberry Peak Loop Trail is the 14th most popular hiking trail of all 88 hikes in California.
+Several of the better hiking trails are nearby Strawberry Peak Loop Trail including Strawberry Creek Trail, Lost Palm Oasis Trail, Skyline Trail, Chino Hills State Park and Trans-Catalina Trail.